G-graphs and special representations for binary dihedral groups in GL(2,C): -graphs for groups

+$G$-graphs represented by ideals of the form $I_A$ are said to be of type $A$ and are denoted by $\Gamma_{A}(r,s;u,v)$. \end{prop}

 \begin{proof} The previous lemmas show that the $qG$-graph only expands along its sides, and it does not grow further than the twin regions $T_1$ and $T_2$.
+Let I and II be the regions described in Figure \ref{FigTypeA}.
 Then, the number of elements added is

 exactly the number of elements in the overlap.